 4. You just need to take the train for your public transport.

 Tokyo’s train system is so well-covered and efficient, you’ll only need to use the train to get anywhere, as long as you manage to figure out the routes somehow (you will).
-The train station is also famous for being really on time.
+The trains are also famous for being really on time.

 If however, you head to the outlying areas such as Kamakura or Nikko, they have their own transport systems such as monorails and buses.
 Never underestimate just how huge Tokyo is!